 - Rinse your mouth with warm salt water a few times a day.

-- When the gums have been fully healed, the patient should take care of the restorations just like a natural set of teeth would.
-Brush at least twice and floss once a day.
+- When the healthy gums have been fully healed, the patient should take care of the prosthetics just like a natural set of teeth would.
+The American Academy of Periodontology (AAP) urges those who have dental implants to take care of them by brushing twice a day, flossing at least once daily, and visiting a periodontist on a regular basis.

 - Use special brushes and floss that can help reach the hard-to-reach areas of your restorations.